akifyilmaz/Document-Search-Software/README.md

 ## Usage of Software

-* librarySearch Software is developed as a command line utility which takes 2 parameter:
+* librarySearch Software is developed as a command line utility which takes 2 parameters:
- - ./librarySearch -index "_path_to_library_"
+ -- ./librarySearch -index "_path_to_library_"
- - ./librarySearch -search "_some_word_"
+ -- ./librarySearch -search "_some_word_"

 binaries for librarySearch and librarySearchTest can be found in "binaries" folder.